“Change is inevitable. Growth is optional.”

-The story of how I decided to become a helping professional begins with a teacher.
-His family studies class inspired me to re-consider what I had planned to study.
-My application was filled with science programs, but I decided to add 1 more in psychology.
+The story of how I decided to become a helping professional begins with a teacher in secondary school.
+His course in family studies inspired me to change my application for post-secondary programs.
+I had planned to pursue a career in science.

-In 2010, I graduated from a Master of Social Work program, and I became a Registered Social Worker.
-Since then, I have worked in different settings – medical centres, counselling agencies, schools, and communities.
-I have also received training focused on diversity and inclusion and attachment-based therapy.
+In 2010, I completed a Master of Social Work degree.
+Since then, I have supported others in different settings – medical centres, counselling agencies, schools, and communities.
+I have also pursued training that includes attachment-based therapy.

 It has been a privilege to be a helping professional.
 I have learned that although our past may have affected our present, we have an opportunity to change our future.
 I believe that when we dig deeper to understand the lessons the past offers us, we can grow stronger to create this change in our lives.